+PO12 During construction and operation of the development in a wetland protection area, ongoing management, maintenance and monitoring is undertaken to ensure adverse effects on hydrology, water quality and ecological processes of a wetland are avoided or minimised.

+A012.1 Construction and operations related to the development in a wetland protection area are carried out in accordance with an operational management plan where appropriate.

+Offsets

-Performance outcomes Acceptable outcomes PO12 During construction and operation of the development in a wetland protection area , ongoing management, maintenance and monitoring is undertaken to ensure adverse effects on hydrology, water quality and ecological processes of a wetland are avoided or minimised.
-AO12.1 Construction and operations related to the development in a wetland protection area are carried out in accordance with an operational management plan where appropriate.
-Offsets PO13 Development involving a wetland in a wetland protection area avoids significant adverse impacts on matters of state environmental significance ; and riparian areas or wildlife corridors in a strategic environmental area , or where this is not reasonably possible, significant adverse impacts are mitigated and an environmental offset is provided for any significant residual impacts on matters of state environmental significance that are prescribed environmental matters .
-A013.1 Matters of state environmental significance likely to be affected by development involving a wetland in a wetland protection area are identified and evaluated.
-AND A013.2 Any significant adverse impacts on matters of state environmental significance and riparian areas or wildlife corridors in a strategic environmental area are avoided.
-OR A013.3 Where significant adverse impacts on matters of state environmental significance and on strategic environmental area values cannot be avoided: (1) significant adverse impacts are mitigated (2) an environmental offset is provided for any significant residual impacts on matters of state environmental matters (3) development minimises clearing of native vegetation in a strategic environmental area beyond the extent of operational work, and natural regeneration of cleared or work areas is facilitated.
-Editor's note: Applications for development should identify anticipated losses, and outline what actions are proposed to be undertaken to offset the loss in accordance with the relevant Queensland Environmental Offsets Policy.
+P013 Development involving a wetland in a wetland protection area avoids significant adverse impacts on matters of state environmental significance; and riparian areas or wildlife corridors in a strategic environmental area, or where this is not reasonably possible, significant adverse impacts are mitigated and an environmental offset is provided for any significant residual impacts on matters of state environmental significance that are prescribed environmental matters.

+AO13.1 Matters of state environmental significance likely to be affected by development involving a wetland in a wetland protection area are identified and evaluated.

+A013.2 Any significant adverse impacts on matters of state environmental significance and riparian areas or wildlife corridors in a strategic environmental area are avoided.

+AO13.3 Where significant adverse impacts on matters of state environmental significance and on strategic environmental area values cannot be avoided:

+- (1) significant adverse impacts are mitigated - (2) an environmental offset is provided for any significant residual impacts on matters of state environmental significance that are prescribed environmental matters - (3) development minimises clearing of native vegetation in a strategic environmental area beyond the extent of operational work, and natural regeneration of cleared or work areas is facilitated.

+Editor's note: Applications for development should identify anticipated losses, and outline what actions are proposed to be undertaken to offset the loss in accordance with Section 3.3 (Wetlands and watercourses) of the Significant Residual Impact Guideline and the relevant Queensland Environmental Offsets Policy.

-Department of Environment and Heritage Protection 2010 Queensland urban stormwater quality planning guidelines Wetland Care Australia 2008 Wetland rehabilitation guidelines for the Great Barrier Reef catchment Department of Environment and Heritage Protection 2014 Queensland Environmental Offsets Policy Department of Environment and Resource Management 2011 Queensland wetland buffer guideline Department of Environment and Resource Management 2011Queensland wetland definition and delineation guideline Department of State Development, Infrastructure and Planning 2013 State Planning Policy
+Department of Environment and Heritage Protection 2010 Queensland urban stormwater quality planning guidelines

+Wetland Care Australia 2008 Wetland rehabilitation guidelines for the Great Barrier Reef catchment

+Department of Environment and Heritage Protection 2014 Queensland Environmental Offsets Policy

+Department of Environment and Resource Management 2011 Queensland wetland buffer guideline

+Department of Environment and Resource Management 2011 Queensland wetland definition and delineation guideline

+Department of State Development, Infrastructure and Planning 2014 State Planning Policy